aillusions/afterci/misc/etc/motive.md

 * an opportunity
 * and a reward for efforts.

+Communicative Temptations are a way to make sure that these three things happen.

+One of the most important things that we can do to assist in a child’s development of communication, is to not anticipate his or her needs/wants.
+By not anticipating, you give your child an opportunity to show what s/he needs/wants.

 Organize the environment to facilitate communication, by using communicative temptations, sabotage, reinforcement of new vocabulary, and experiences - especially with toddlers.